dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 1. Save the file.

 The connection string you've added specifies that EF6 uses a LocalDB database named *ContosoUniversity1.mdf*.
 The database doesn't exist yet.
 EF6 creates it.)
-If you want to create the database in your *App\_Data* folder, you could add `AttachDBFilename=|DataDirectory|\ContosoUniversity1.mdf` to the connection string.
-For more information about connection strings, see [SQL Server Connection Strings for ASP.NET Web Applications](/previous-versions/aspnet/jj653752(v=vs.110)).
+If you want to create the database in your *App\_Data* folder, you could add `AttachDBFilename=|DataDirectory|\ContosoUniversity1.mdf` to the connection string. for more info about connection strings, see [SQL Server Connection Strings for ASP.NET Web Applications](/previous-versions/aspnet/jj653752(v=vs.110)).

 You don't actually need a connection string in the *Web.config* file.
-If you don't supply a connection string, EF6 uses a default connection string based on your context class.
-For more information, see [Code First to a New Database](/ef/ef6/modeling/code-first/workflows/new-database).
+If you don't supply a connection string, EF6 uses a default connection string based on your context class. for more info, see [Code First to a New Database](/ef/ef6/modeling/code-first/workflows/new-database).

 ## Create controller and views